Neishol/Neishol/README.md

 ## Hi there! 👋

-I'm [Your Name], a passionate fullstack developer with a keen interest in crafting robust web solutions.
+I'm Jose, a passionate fullstack developer with a keen interest in crafting robust web solutions.
 My expertise lies in creating dynamic and user-friendly applications, from frontend design using HTML, CSS, and JavaScript to backend implementation with Node.js and Express.

 ### What I Bring to the Table: